 pass

 Now that we’ve got the shape of our function, it would make sense to write some examples.
-Here’s a couple:
+Here is one, taken from a song I like:

 Input: "Why do I feel bitter when I should be feeling sweet?"